gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is excited to announce Gradle @version@.

-This release adds [built-in dependency checksum and signature verification](#dependency-verification) to keep builds safe, provides a [shareable read-only dependency cache](#shared-dependency-cache) and contains [helpful documentation to avoid deprecations in your build](#deprecation-messages).
+This release adds [built-in dependency checksum and signature verification](#dependency-verification), provides a [shareable read-only dependency cache](#shared-dependency-cache) and emits [helpful documentation links when you have deprecations in your build](#deprecation-messages).

 As always, there are several [bug fixes](#fixed-issues), IDE improvements for [Gradle plugin authors](#plugin-dev) and more.